Update for Week 02 of 2026

 2. Employment

-• Unemployment Rate: The unemployment rate held steady at 3.6% in December, indicating a tight labor market.
+- Unemployment Rate: The unemployment rate is holding steady at a low level, indicating a tight labor market.
+However, it’s important to monitor for any potential increases in unemployment claims.

 3. Housing Market